menu

 East Hampton is a very small coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 1,556 people and seven associated neighborhoods, East Hampton is the 678th largest community in New York.
-Much of the housing stock in East Hampton was built prior to World War II, making it one of the older and more historic villages in the country.
+East Hampton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 East Hampton home prices are not only among the most expensive in New York, but East Hampton real estate also consistently ranks among the most expensive in America.